-Gender can affect how a drug is metabolized and accordingly, how well the patient responds to it.
-Differences in gender such as lipid distribution, renal blood flow, and metabolic efficiency can alter the rate of drug absorption, distribution, metabolism, and elimination.
+Biological sex can affect how a drug is metabolized and accordingly, how well the patient responds to it.
+Differences in biological sex, such as lipid distribution, renal blood flow, and metabolic efficiency, can alter the rate of drug absorption, distribution, metabolism, and elimination.
 Identifying these differences is crucial in correctly treating both sexes effectively.

-A great example is Zolpidem (brand name Ambien), a drug prescribed as a sleeping aid.
-Over a period of time, research data showed that men metabolized the drug much faster than women and that blood levels in some patients could be high enough the morning after use to impair activities that require alertness, including driving.
+A great example is zolpidem (brand name Ambien), a drug prescribed as a sleeping aid.
+Over a period of time, research data showed that male patients metabolized the drug much faster than female patients and that blood levels in some patients could be high enough the morning after use to impair activities that require alertness, including driving.
 A release issued by the FDA stated that "women appear to be more susceptible to this risk [of next day impairment] because they eliminate zolpidem from their bodies more slowly than men."
-After receiving close to 700 reports of zolpidem and "impaired driving ability and/or road traffic accidents", reviewing pharmacokinetic differences between the two genders and examining driving simulation data, the FDA recommended that manufacturers lower the recommended bedtime doses by half for women - from 10 mg to 5 mg for immediate-release formulas (Ambien, Edluar, and Zolpimist) and from 12.5 mg to 6.25 mg for extended-release formulas (Ambien CR).
+After receiving close to 700 reports of zolpidem and "impaired driving ability and/or road traffic accidents", reviewing pharmacokinetic differences between the two sexes and examining driving simulation data, the FDA recommended that manufacturers lower the recommended bedtime doses by half for female patients - from 10 mg to 5 mg for immediate-release formulas (Ambien, Edluar, and Zolpimist) and from 12.5 mg to 6.25 mg for extended-release formulas (Ambien CR).
 The lower doses would help decrease the level of the drug that remained in the bloodstream in the morning, reducing the risk of impaired driving.

 Due to the concern of the FDA for next day driving impairment, Altasciences has been designing and conducting driving simulation studies to establish the extent and duration of drug-related impairment.
-Such studies can allow drug manufacturers to identify drug-related cognitive impairment early in their drug development, related to gender or other intrinsic and extrinsic factors, and prevent cases such as with Ambien.
+Such studies can allow drug manufacturers to identify drug-related cognitive impairment related to biological sex or other intrinsic and extrinsic factors early in their drug development, and prevent cases such as with Ambien.

-Over the years, several FDA regulations and guidances have been put in place to ensure that both sexes are represented in all phases of clinical trials and that genderrelated differences be assessed in the clinical evaluation of drugs.
+Over the years, several FDA regulations and guidances have been put in place to ensure that both sexes are represented in all phases of clinical trials and that sex- and gender-related differences are assessed in the clinical evaluation of drugs.
 This allows medical products to be labeled appropriately and indicates any differences in the way male and female patients respond to a specific medication.